ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Nextcloud - Part 5 - Complete Nextcloud platform.md

 See how, from all the secrets existing in the `nextcloud` namespace, the `wildcard.deimos.cloud-tls` one is the most recent of them.
 This secret in the `certificates` namespace will be older.

-## Logging in your Nextcloud platform
+## Logging and checking the background jobs configuration on your Nextcloud platform

 Give some minutes to MariaDB and Nextcloud to initialize themselves properly.
 Then, open a browser and navigate to your Nexcloud platform's main URL, which in my case are `nextcloud.deimos.cloud` and `nxc.deimos.cloud`.
 Of course, if you haven't made available any URLs for Nextcloud in your network, you'll have to browse to the IP of the Nextcloud service, in this case `192.168.1.42`.